hardickraj/mangalyaan/README.md

 # 🚀 How to run dev server on localhost:
 1. Open terminal/cmd
+2. Run command "npm install"
-2. run the command "npm run start"
+3. run the command "npm run start"
-3. It will start a local server.
+4. It will start a local server.